The Story Behind Kai Tak’s Clubhouse in the Sky

 commercial interior designs, public open spaces, Hong Kong architecture firms, hospitality design, Hong Kong interior design

-In Kai Tak, we have cultivated an island of greenery high in the sky.
+In Kai Tak, we have cultivated an island of greenery high above the city.

 Situated between the 30th and 31st floors of The Cullinan, this clubhouse and garden float among residential towers, with Lion Rock to the north and a sweeping view of Victoria Harbour to the south.
-The place is called Cullinan Sky Levitas — a delicate sky garden, offering a high-altitude experience that bridges humans and nature.
+The design of the Sky garden offers the residents a unique experience with nature high up in the sky.

 hong kong architecture firm